blackars/blackars-website/src/content/project/project1.md

 **[ Here is the project code](https://github.com/blackars/MiniBase)**
 **[ The code of an executable for Windows 10/11](https://github.com/blackars/MiniBase-Distro)**

-The project begins with MiniBase, an innovative tool designed for collectors, creators, and miniature enthusiasts.
+The project begins with MiniBase, an innovative tool designed for collectors, ,[Ñ;creators, and miniature enthusiasts.
 Its primary goal is to provide a centralized platform for managing a database of miniatures, including visual details, metadata, and narrative and/or collectible lore.
 However, its modular and extensible design opens the door to future integrations with Artificial Intelligence models, making it an ideal solution for adding dynamism and depth to character collections in role-playing game (RPG) environments.

 ## Project Utility